Impact of air pollution on children

 Shockingly, nearly 2,000 children under the age of five die everyday due to health impacts linked to air pollution.

-The burning of fossil fuels is destroying our children’s health today, as well as stealing their futures.
-We need clean air and clean energy to protect what we love: our children, our neighbourhoods, and our planet.
+Our children’s air is full of pollution because of the burning of fossil fuels like oil, gas and coal.
+But we can change this.
+Parents are pushing for clean air and clean energy to protect what we love: our children, our neighbourhoods, and our planet.

 Our work

-Since 2021, Our Kids’ Climate has been bringing parents and carers together across the world to take action on air pollution, fossil fuels, and children’s health, when we presented a global parents’ letter to the president of COP26.
+Our Kids’ Climate brings parents together to take action on air pollution, fossil fuels, and children’s health.

 Meet Our Clean Air Circle